haddocking/haddocking.github.io/education/molmod/simulation.md

 ## A bite of theory
-Molecular Dynamics generate successive configurations of a given molecular system, by integrating the classical laws of motion as decribed by Newton.
+Molecular Dynamics generate successive configurations of a given molecular system, by integrating the classical laws of motion as described by Newton.
 Generally, the end product is a *trajectory* that describes the positions and velocities of the particles in the system throughout the simulation as they vary with time.
 The following equation describes the equations that describe the motion of a particle of mass $$m$$ along the $$x_{i}$$ coordinate, where $$F_{x_{i}}$$ is the force